sencha/ext-web-components/packages/ext-web-components-boilerplate-vue-cli/README.md

 code .
 ```

-add the following to the dependencies section of package.json:
+Add the following to the dependencies section of package.json:

 ```sh
 "@sencha/ext-web-components": "^7.0.0",